Arch222/BAR_GOSSIP_FOR_DLTs/README.md

 # BAR_GOSSIP_FOR_DLTs
 A BAR Gossip Protocol for distributed ledgers, inspired primarily by the original BAR Gossip Paper and Monero's P2P implementation.
-This will be the main protocol for Adamnite's P2P network.
+This is a proposal (currently succeeding) for Adamnite's P2P network.
 You can find the PDF and Word files above.

 Read the main references and documents here: <br>
 https://www.cs.utexas.edu/users/dahlin/papers/bar-gossip-apr-2006.pdf <br>